sunbee/PlanarClassification/README.md

-# Planar data classification with a hidden layer
+# Binary classification with a classical neural network
-## This notebook presents a neural network to correctly classify red and blue points arranged in a floral pattern on a plane.
+## This notebook presents the development of a classical neural network with a hidden layer from logistic regression.
+The neural network learns to distinguish between red and blue points arranged in a floral pattern on a plane.

+Use this